artmg/macUP/network.md

 for key in LocalHostName ComputerName  HostName  ; do scutil --get $key; done
 # credit https://apple.stackexchange.com/a/301258
 ```

+At the end of the day, however irritating it may seem to see this number changing, ComputerName is a local self-reference, used for Bonjour advertising, and does not affect the hostname that is used for DNS registration and therefore for remote reference or connection to your machine.

 ### Lost connectivity on wifi change